dinesh06003/AWS-HandsOn-Projects/ApplicationLoadBalancer/ApplicationLoadBalancer.md

 ### 7. Verify that the instances are responding to health checks
 copy the DNS name in the my-application-load-balancer and paste in the browset to check ALB is working fine or not.

+### Conclusion
+Congratulations!
+You have successfully created an Application Load Balancer on AWS.

+### Don't forget to close/delete resources that you created while doing this Handson to avoid any additional cost.